 Roxie – still hoping for stardom – is groomed to be a celebrity criminal by her lawyer, Billy Flynn (Richard Gere).
 Flynn teaching her how to play the press keep their attention and gain front page coverage in underhand ways.
 He shuns his then protege Velma Kelly in Roxie’s favour.
 This results in some animosity between the women.

-Roxie becomes a instant celebrity with front page coverage, and Velma’s case coverage reduced to a small paragraph.
-The Press are led by the radio anchorwoman, Mary Sunshine (Christine Baranski), and they become putty in Flynn and Roxie’s hands.
+Roxie becomes an instant celebrity with front page coverage, and Velma’s case coverage reduced to a small paragraph.
+The Press is led by the radio anchorwoman, Mary Sunshine (Christine Baranski), and they become putty in Flynn and Roxie’s hands.
 Roxie herself is later seen as yesterday’s news – for Flynn, Morton and the Press – with a new murderess, Kitty (Lucy Liu) arriving on Death Row.
 Roxie ups her game as her court case beckons…

 I adored the song and dance scenes in this movie, with fantastic performances by all the cast.
 These easily making these my favourite roles from the cast compared with their film and TV performances to date.

 After seeing this film the first time, I played this catchy and engaging musical soundtrack constantly.
 Those stars singing performances are by the stars concerned (and not dubbed.)
 This makes it doubly wonderful.
 After seeing and hearing this cast, I really couldn’t see these characters as anyone else.
-Darlin Husband once told me Bristol, British TV Presenter, Justin Lee Collins has played the role of Amos Hart, but for me it’s John C Reilly all the way.
+Darlin Husband once told me Bristol, British TV Presenter, Justin Lee Collins has played the role of Amos Hart, but for me, it’s John C Reilly all the way.